What Is A Web Developer?

 He’s the one who puts all the elements together, fitting all the pieces into the rightful place, seamlessly creating the structural integrity of the website.

 Everything that you see on a website is the result of a web developer, but only in the sense of its arrangement, functionality, and development.

 When talking about the visual part, the dynamics, the special effects that greet you, everything that makes life more beautiful, that’s the job of the graphics designer.
 And he could just as well make you a brochure, a physical one that is, or make a design for a digital one.

 Even web design is one of their many strengths, although only at the level of visual representation.
 They don’t have anything to do with a website’s structural integrity.

-The difference between web developer and graphic designer becomes apparent if we look at things in this way.
+The difference between a web developer and a graphic designer becomes apparent if we look at things in this way.

 A logo, the cover of a magazine, the pictures inside it, the digital dynamics of a website, these are all falling in the job description of this guy.

-Simplicity, professionalism, imagination, innovative drive, a little of unrestraint and boldness, these are all traits that the ideal graphics designer should have.
+Simplicity, professionalism, imagination, innovative drive, a little unrestraint, and boldness are all traits that the ideal graphics designer should have.

-Now that we’ve seen the main difference between web developer and graphic designer, we can also get to the part where both of them have a role to play together, where one’s work is made whole through that of the other’s.
+Now that we’ve seen the main difference between web developers and graphic designers, we can also get to the part where both of them have a role to play together, where one’s work is made whole through that of the others.